Ovarian Cancer Clinical Trial

 Exclusion criteria will be assessed within 28 days of starting study treatment.
 Patients meeting any of the following exclusion criteria are not eligible to enroll in this study.

-Patients who have received anti-VEGF targeted therapy (alone or in combination with chemotherapy or other biological agents) for platinum-resistant/platinum-refractory recurrent disease.
+Patients who have received anti-VEGF targeted therapy (in combination with chemotherapy) for platinum-resistant/platinum-refractory recurrent disease.

 Radiation, chemotherapy, or immunotherapy or any other anticancer therapy ≤2 weeks prior to cycle 1 day 1.